siyamex/DhiCode/README.md

 ## How to Run (Current State - Parser Test)

 1. Ensure you have Python 3.7+ installed.
-2. Clone this repository: `git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME.git`
+2. Clone this repository: `git clone link.git`
-3. Navigate to the directory: `cd YOUR_REPOSITORY_NAME`
+3. Navigate to the directory: `cd `
 4. Create/modify the `main.dhi` file with DhiCode syntax supported by the current parser.
 5. Run the parser test: `python parser.py`
 6. Observe the output for Parser Errors and the generated AST structure.